ggerasimchuk/analysis_project/README.md

-# some_analisys
+# analysis project
-jupyter notebook with some pandas, statistics and product analysis
+jupyter notebook with pandas, statistics and product analysis